 Scope

-This policy applies to all individuals who conduct business at MTS’ North American locations.
+This policy applies to all individuals who conduct business at MTS’ North American locations, including employees of MTS and all MTS subsidiaries.
+It also applies to all individuals who are contractors, vendors, and consultants of MTS or any of MTS’ subsidiary organizations located in the state of New York.

 Definitions: Harassment is any unwelcome conduct that creates an intimidating, hostile or offensive work environment that unreasonably interferes with an employee’s work performance.
 Harassment includes but is not limited to: